-(b) Intensive treatment services to children with mental illness residing in foster family settings that comprise specific required service components provided in clauses (1) to (5) are reimbursed by medical assistance when they meet the following standards:
+(b) Intensive behavioral health treatment services to children with mental illness residing in foster family settings or with legal guardians that comprise specific required service components provided in clauses (1) to (6) are reimbursed by medical assistance when they meet the following standards:

-(3) individual, family, and group psychoeducation services, defined in subdivision 1a, paragraph (q), provided by a mental health professional or a clinical trainee;
+(3) individual, family, and group psychoeducation services provided by a mental health professional or a clinical trainee;

-(4) clinical care consultation, as defined in subdivision 1a, and provided by a mental health professional or a clinical trainee; and
+(4) clinical care consultation provided by a mental health professional or a clinical trainee;

 For the purposes of this section, the following terms have the meanings given them.

 (a) "At risk" means the child has experienced severe difficulty in managing mental health and behavior in multiple settings, has received a diagnosis of mental illness within the past 180 days, and meets one of the following criteria:

 (1) has previously been in a residential or inpatient mental health treatment program, including a program licensed under Minnesota Rules, chapter 2960, for mental health issues within the past six months;

 (2) has a history of threatening harm to self or others and has actively engaged in self-harming or threatening behavior in the past 30 days;

 (3) has experienced interventions from mental health service programs, social services, mobile crisis programs, or law enforcement, or experienced the use of seclusion and restraints in school, to maintain safety in the child's home, community, or school within the past 60 days; or